University-of-Nottingham-EEE-Projects/NEOBoard/README.md

 Feel free to also contact us by emailing nathaniel.dacombe@nottingham.ac.uk with any queries, questions or feedback

 Now for some notes about the example code...

-the 'Picotar' project utilises the Mozzi audio library by Tim Barrass
 - all note tones and songs are taken from:	https://github.com/robsoncouto/arduino-songs/tree/master by Robson Couto
 - comments are added throughout the code for your understanding to explain key processes or functions - if anything is unclear, feel free to ask, or search for the functions online